quipucords/yupana/README.md

 5. Look at the yupana logs to follow the report processing to completion.

 ### Using Prometheus & Grafana

-Once all of the services have been brought up you can view the running Prometheus server at [http://localhost:9090](http://localhost:9090).
+Once all of the services have been brought up, you can view the metrics collected by our app through Prometheus and display them using Grafana.

+## Prometheus
+You can view the running Prometheus server at [http://localhost:9090](http://localhost:9090).
 Here, you can execute queries by typing in the name of the metric you want and pressing the `execute` button.
 You can also view the target that we are monitoring (our metrics endpoint) and the configuration of the Prometheus server.

+## Grafana
-In order to visualize the metrics that we are collecting, log in to Grafana at [http://localhost:3000](http://localhost:3000).
-The username is `admin` and the password is `secret`.
-Once you are logged in, click on `Create your first data source`, and select `Prometheus`.
-Leave all ofthe defaults, but enter `http://docker.for.mac.localhost:9090` into the field for the url.
+In order to visualize the metrics that we are collecting, log in to Grafana at [http://localhost:3000](http://localhost:3000):
+1. Log in using `admin` as the username and `secret` as the password.

+2. Once you are logged in, click on `Create your first data source`, and select `Prometheus`.
+Leave all of the defaults, but enter `http://docker.for.mac.localhost:9090` into the `URL` field.
 Scroll down and click `Save & Test`.

-Now you can import our development dashboard.
+3. Now you can import our development dashboard.
 Click on the `+` in the lefthand toolbar and select `Import`.
-Next, select `Upload .json file`.
+Next, select `Upload .json file` in the upper right-hand corner.
 Now, import [yupana-grafana.json](https://github.com/quipucords/yupana/blob/master/scripts/config/yupana-grafana.json).
-Next click `Import`.
+Finally, click `Import` to begin using the yupana dashboard to visualize the data.

 ### Bringing down yupana and all services